doc-bot

 Traditional AI assistants have limited context windows and no understanding of your specific project. doc-bot solves this by:

-1. Providing project-specific knowledge - Your conventions, patterns, and rules
+1. Providing project-specific knowledge - Your conventions, patterns, and decisions

 2. Searching intelligently - AI finds exactly what it needs without cluttering context